 "One woman, many faces, one creator, many talents," is how Squeaky Moore likes to describe herself.
 She is regarded as the pitch guru for independent content creators.
 Having been in the entertainment industry for over 20 years, Squeaky understands the business from every angle.
 Squeaky is an independent content creator, producer, director, writer, and actress.
 A mompreneur, she freelances as a development and pitching consultant and strategist.
-As a writer, director and producer, Squeaky’s mission is to enlighten, uplift, motivate, inspire, and educate through entertaining outlets.
-Squeaky’s career path—one designed to artistically address socially conscious issues and invoke discussion for the greater good — lies at the very core of who she is, and is continually reflected in her work and community service.
+As a writer, director and producer, Squeaky’s mission is to enlighten, uplift, and inspire.
+Squeaky’s career path—one designed to artistically address socially conscious issues, invoke discussion for the greater good, to teach and inspire — lies at the very core of who she is, and is continually reflected in her work.

 A Chicago native, Squeaky received an MFA from Roosevelt University’s Conservatory.
-A natural storyteller with a “gift for gab,” she began using these gifts in 1999, after she created and staged a variety show, “Ack Like U know”, which served as catalyst to her starting her production company, Moore Squeaky Productions.
+A natural storyteller with a “gift for gab,” she began using her gifts in 1999, after she created and staged a variety show, “Ack Like U know”, which served as catalyst to her starting her production company, Moore Squeaky Productions.
 She later created an improv-based comedy show, "Guud Timez," based on the 1970’s, “Good Times” TV sitcom, followed by staging, “The Ugly Man.”

-In 2004, Squeaky moved to New York City to pursue acting but would soon transition into fulfilling her true passion for writing, directing and producing after “64,” a project on father absent homes, that she produced and assist directed, became a viral sensation.
+Squeaky moved to New York City to pursue acting but would soon transition into fulfilling her true passion for writing, directing and producing after “64,” a project on father absent homes that she produced and assist directed, became a viral sensation.
 Your Black World described it as ‘Life changing and powerful.’
-On the heels of “64”, Squeaky executive produced, “Father’s Day?”, a film that addresses the effects of absentee fathers; a personal story for Squeaky, which debuted on air on the launch of Magic Johnson’s, Aspire TV Network.
+On the heels of “64”, Squeaky produced, “Father’s Day?”, a film that addresses the effects of absentee fathers; which debuted on the launch of Magic Johnson’s, Aspire TV Network.
 Some of Squeaky’s recent directing and producing credits include, The Positive Controversy,” a show in which she developed and is the show-runner, and her latest film project, “Face of Darkness - Journey to Healing,” a documentary film that explores depression and suicide in the African American communities.